Some Lessons From Church History

 “The services of worship increased in splendor, but were less spiritual and hearty than those of former times.”

-Image and appearance in the community has become more important than our image with Jehovah.
-And those monstrous mortgages to which we have anchored ourselves have in some cases been an effective deterrent to powerful pulpit preaching.
+Image and appearance in the community have become more important than our image with Jehovah.
+And those monstrous mortgages to which we have anchored ourselves have sometimes been an effective deterrent to powerful pulpit preaching.

-Some of our preaching is so indistinct and “spit-and-polish” oriented, that one can transfer from denominationalism into our fellowship and never be aware of the change!
+Some of our sermons are so pleasing to the ear yet indistinct that one can transfer from denominationalism into our fellowship without being aware any change!

-Numerous brethren who once shouted “Amen” to solid gospel preaching, when meeting in those little white-framed buildings, now blush in dismay when denominational names are mentioned or sin is vigorously exposed.
-What has happened?
+Numerous brethren who once shouted “Amen” to solid gospel preaching when meeting in those little white-framed buildings now blush in dismay when denominational doctrines are mentioned, or sin is vigorously exposed.

 Corrupted by power